-- Venetian Lighthouse: One of the oldest lighthouses in the world, and a hallmark of the old harbour of Chania.
-Originally erected in the 14th century, and redesigned by an Egyptian architect in the 1800’s to resemble a minaret.
+- Venetian Lighthouse: One of the oldest lighthouses in the world, and a hallmark of the old harbor of Chania.
+Originally erected in the 14th century, and redesigned by an Egyptian architect in the 1800s to resemble a minaret.

-- Old Venetian Harbour (Old Port): You can’t get to the lighthouse without being in the middle of the harbour, which also dates back to the 14th century and is absolutely beautiful.
-There are lots of eateries lining the harbour, and there’s also a small mosque built by the Ottoman Turks in the 1600s.
+- Old Venetian Harbour (Old Port): You can’t get to the lighthouse without being in the middle of the harbor, which also dates back to the 14th century and is beautiful.
+There are lots of eateries lining the harbor, and there’s also a small mosque built by the Ottoman Turks in the 1600s.

 - Maritime Museum: Located in the Firkas Fortress.
 A great way to learn about Crete’s storied nautical history, starting in the Minoan period, and moving through the Byzantine, Venetian, and Turkish periods, up to the German invasion during WWII.

 - Archaeological Museum of Chania: Covers Chania’s history which dates back to about 2200BC when it was called Kydonia by the Minoans.